Boom and Bust Cycle: Mastering the Fine Line Between Profit and Disaster

 The Broader Economic and Social Implications

 Boom and bust cycles have far-reaching implications beyond financial markets.
 They can significantly impact employment, income inequality, and overall economic stability.
-During booms, “industries and businesses enjoy surplus, high sales, profit margin and significant business performance, which in turn affects the overall economy.”
+During booms, “industries and businesses enjoy surplus, high sales, profit margin and significant business performance, which affects the overall economy.”
 However, the subsequent busts can lead to job losses, reduced consumer spending, and broader economic hardship.

 These cycles also have important policy implications.
 Governments and central banks often face pressure to intervene during busts to mitigate economic damage.
 However, such interventions can have unintended consequences and potentially set the stage for future booms and busts.
 One analysis notes, “The forthcoming crisis is inevitable because the monetary system is designed in a way that must and should bust after every boom”.